 Joint Trust Considerations

 Agreeing on distribution: A joint Trust does not allow as much individual flexibility when it comes to asset distribution.
-Couples must agree on how assets are to be distributed
+Couples must generally agree on how assets are to be distributed

 Divorce or remarriage: If you get divorced or one partner remarries, updating or splitting the joint trust can be challenging.